-Anonymous asked: Notice you have at least a couple suits from Thick as Thieves.
+Anonymous said: Notice you have at least a couple suits from Thick as Thieves.
 I've been wavering over whether to do the online MTM thing.
 I'm ready to take the leap (and happen also to be trying to dress well, or at least not miserably and within my means, in the Bay Area).
 The photos you've posted of your PoW suit are fetching and I wonder what suit format--house or traditional--you chose.
 Any other specifics you might share in ordering from Jason?
 My thanks--Dan

 I’ve been grappling with whether or not to post anything about my Thick as Thieves suits.
 Here’s the jist of it: I own two Thick as Thieves suits from a couple years ago (one was a gift, one was my own purchase).
 I have mixed feelings about them.
 I would hesitate to recommend them to most people.

 Both of my suits needed extensive alterations after I got them.
 This isn’t unexpected at all but it can be frustrating if you’re really buying into the “made-to-measure = perfect” idea, which is most definitely not true (that goes for all MTM companies, not just this one).
 At the end of the day, though, I think suits are just too complicated to be a blind MTM item.
 Shirts?
 Sure.
 Suits, however, are just too involved to be relayed over emails and online forms.
 After alterations my suits were OK but they lacked a real “silhouette;” I spent hours perfecting all my measurements (like a true engineer, I took a series of measurements from different sources, and continued taking them until they all had a standard deviation of less than .25”) but when I actually wore my suit it seemed to be missing a cohesiveness that comes from looking at the product as a whole, not just examining a couple dozen measurements.
 Again, this is a risk for all blind MTM and not just Thick as Thieves.